-Amplitude tracks the following user properties by default from our SDKs:
+Amplitude's SDKs track the following user properties by default:

 - Device Type